mesmacosta/datacatalog-fileset-exporter/TUTORIAL.md

 datacatalog-fileset-exporter --help
 ```

+## Execute the Python CLI

-Next run the Python CLI:
+Run the Python CLI:

 Create an output folder:
 ```bash